 Brachot (blessings) and hitbodedut (reflection) are also essential components of Camp Urban Adamah programs.
 They allow us to pause and notice the fleeting and the overlooked and instill in us a sense of awe and gratitude.
 Learn more about our Jewish programing by visiting our Family Programs page or view our calendar of events.

 All food served at Camp Urban Adamah and family programs is vegetarian.
-All ingredients are hekshered kosher according to the standards of Congregation Beth Israel in Berkeley.
-Our kitchen and all food served is certified kosher by an orthodox mashgiah during any camp week listed as being co-sponsored with Congregation Beth Israel.
+All ingredients are hekshered kosher and certified organic.